Generic Name: denosumab (den-OH-sue-mab)

 Back pain; mild joint pain; mild muscle pain; mild skin inflammation (eg, red, dry, itchy, or flaky skin); mild sore throat; pain in the arms or legs; runny nose.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue; fainting; severe dizziness); chest pain; ear pain; irregular heartbeat; new or unusual hip, groin, or thigh pain; red, swollen, blistered, or peeling skin; severe bone, joint, or muscle pain; severe or persistent stomach or back pain (with or without nausea or vomiting); signs of infection (eg, fever, persistent sore throat, chills) or skin infection (eg, warm, red, swollen, or painful skin); symptoms of low blood calcium (eg, muscle stiffness, spasms, twitches, or cramps; numbness or tingling in your fingers, toes, or around your mouth; seizures); swelling of the hands, ankles, or feet; symptoms of bladder or urinary tract infection (eg, frequent or urgent need to urinate, burning during urination, difficult or painful urination); symptoms of jaw bone problems (eg, jaw swelling, pain, or numbness; drainage from the mouth or teeth; sores in the mouth); unusual tiredness or weakness; vision changes (eg, cloudy or blurred vision).
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue; fainting; severe dizziness); chest pain; ear pain; irregular heartbeat; new or unusual hip, groin, or thigh pain; red, swollen, blistered, or peeling skin; severe bone, joint, or muscle pain; severe or persistent stomach or back pain (with or without nausea or vomiting); signs of infection (eg, fever, persistent sore throat, chills) or skin infection (eg, warm, red, swollen, or painful skin); swelling of the hands, ankles, or feet; symptoms of bladder or urinary tract infection (eg, frequent or urgent need to urinate, burning during urination, difficult or painful urination); symptoms of jaw bone problems (eg, jaw swelling, pain, or numbness; drainage from the mouth or teeth; sores in the mouth); unusual tiredness or weakness; vision changes (eg, cloudy or blurred vision).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.